Oskar Eriksson: Seniors II (2014–present): Team Edin

 Since the 2014-15 season, Eriksson and his teammates have consistently ranked in the top ten teams in the world since they joined forces due to their performance in Canada and worldwide.
-The team has reached the playoffs in 30 Grand Slams of Curling Events, 25 of them achieved since Wranå joined the team.
+The team has reached the playoffs in 37 Grand Slam of Curling Events, 32 of them achieved since Wranå joined the team.
 Indeed, in the 2016-17 season, Team Edin had their most successful year on tour, winning three Slams (the Masters, the Tour Challenge, and the Players’ Championship) and reaching the finals (the Canadian Open) and semifinals (the National and Champions Cup) of all but one of the slams, securing the Pinty’s Cup, the first non-Canadian men's team to do so.
 The team finally won their fourth Slam at the 2022 Tour Challenge, with Eriksson skipping the team in the semifinal and final when Edin was injured.
 The Team has also won several World Curling Tour events, including the Baden Masters (2015, 2017, 2020), Swiss Cup Basel (2016, 2018), Curling Masters Champery (2016, 2017), Perth Masters (2018), and European Masters (2014).
 Team Edin has also won the Swedish Men's Curling Championships six times between 2014 and 2020, skipping only the 2017 championships to prepare for the World Championships.

+The 2023–24 season did not see the team win any tour events, but ended with Edin winning the 2024 World Men's Curling Championship, a historic seventh title for both Edin and Eriksson.
+However, the team would fail to repeat at the 2025 World Men's Curling Championship, losing to eventual champions Scotland 8–7 in the quarterfinals, finishing 5th.
+Their finishes at the 2024 and 2025 World Championships however, directly qualified them to represent Sweden at the 2026 Winter Olympics.